loreanvictor/andern/README.md

 > **IMPORTANT**
 >
-> `ändern` does not track changes made to objects directly, i.e it does not create proxies, or alter the original objects in any way.
-A `Node` can only track changes that are applied via some other nodes in the same tree.
+> `ändern` does not track changes made to objects directly.
+A `Node` can only track changes that are applied by (or via) other nodes in the same tree.

 <br>